 - Herniated.
 This occurs when the soft center of the spinal disc pushes through a crack in the outer casing.
 The irritated nerves can cause pain, numbness, or weakness.

 - Bulging.
-Similar to a herniated disc, a building disc can cause pain, numbness, and weakness, but a smaller portion of the disk is affected.
+Similar to a herniated disc, a building disc can cause pain, numbness, and weakness, but a smaller portion of the disc is affected.

 - Protruding.
 When serious pressure is put on a bulging disc, it may be diagnosed as a protrusion.